robrwo/PerlX-Let/README.md

 This is an experimental version.

-The parsing of assignments is rudimentaly, and may fail when assigning to another variable or the result of a function.
+The parsing of assignments is rudimentary, and may fail when assigning to another variable or the result of a function.

 # SEE ALSO